covidsimteam/prox-e/README.md

 ## build.sh

 First thing you should do after running `./sync.sh` is run `./build.sh`.
-It contains the necessary step to get your system ready to build and serve this project.
+It contains the necessary steps to get your system ready to build and serve this project.

 To serve this project after running `./build.sh`, run `yarn start-cov-hub`.